The Hive Mind: Top 15 Skills To Look For in a Partnership Manager

 Beyond the CV: Unearthing Hidden Gems

 The most impactful ones possess a unique blend of skills that come alive during the interview.
-Embrace a multi-faceted approach: utilise behavioral interviewing to unearth past triumphs using communication or data analysis.
+Embrace a multi-faceted approach: utilise behavioural interviewing to unearth past triumphs using communication or data analysis.
 Present case studies to assess strategic thinking and problem-solving.
 Finally, role-playing exercises will illuminate their ability to persuade and connect on a deeper level.
+By going beyond the resume, you'll discover hidden gems who can forge powerful partnerships and propel your business forward.